MIDA

 Condition expressions for the data-driven gateways have to be defined into the property panel of each outgoing sequence flows.
 From the condition, type select Expression and specify a boolean expression.

+Messages can share data between pools.
+To do that, the designer has to specify the content of the message sent by the element (Send Task or Intermediate Throw Event).
+The property panel provides custom Message fields in which is possible to insert variables and constant values.
 To receive this data, the designer has to specify a message template in the Message field of the Property Panel of the receiving element (Receive Task or Intermediate Catch Event).
-The template consists of a list of fields containing variables and constant.
+The template consists of a list of fields containing variables and constants.
 Possibly the user can check the correlation box to match a specific message.

 The message will be correctly delivered if: